10 Jaw-Dropping Places to See Near Kanab, Utah

 3. The Wave

-When we won (after entering the online lottery and then the in-person lottery for 15 days in a row), we won alongside a couple who had been applying online for 15 years.
-On the day we hiked to the Wave, we met a family who flew in just for the day to hike The Wave after applying online for a similar amount of time.
+We won our permit after entering the in-person lottery for 15 days in a row during our 2021 Travel Season.
+Winning alongside us was a couple who had been applying online for 15 years and a family who flew in—just for the day—to hike “The Wave” after applying online for a similar amount of time.
+Learn everything you need to know about securing your Wave permit here!

-After you win your permit, you can either hire a guide or self-hike to one of the most unique rock formations in the United States.
+Once you win, you can either hire a guide or self-hike to one of the most unique rock formations in the world.
+Note: The Wave is dog-friendly, so be sure to include your pup in your application!

 The Wave

-If you’re less concerned about seeing the beams, or you want a less crowded experience in Antelope Canyon, consider touring Lower Antelope Canyon instead.
-We booked a Lower Antelope Canyon tour with Ken’s Tours.
+If the light beams aren’t a priority or you prefer a less crowded experience, consider Lower Antelope Canyon instead.
+We booked our Lower Antelope tour with Ken’s Tours.
 Lower Antelope Canyon is a slightly more physical tour than Upper, requiring you to descend and ascend ladders along the way.
-Our tour was around midday, but our tour guide said tours later in the day were better because fewer people visit at that time.
-He told us the last tour of the day is the best because there are likely to be fewer people on your tour, and there’s no tour behind you rushing you through the canyon.
+Our tour was around midday, but our guide said tours later in the day were often better—simply because fewer people visit then.
+In his experience, the last tour of the day is the best in Lower Antelope Canyon because it’s usually the smallest tour, with no tour behind you to rush you through the canyon.

 There aren’t usually light beams in Lower Antelope Canyon, so picking a tour time based on that is less of a factor.
 However, the day we were visiting, our guide said there were light beams visible around 10:30am, so it is possible.
-(Remember, you’ll have a better chance of seeing light beams inside the canyon at Upper Antelope Canyon.)
+(Just remember, you’ll have a better chance of seeing light beams inside the canyon at Upper Antelope Canyon.)

 Horseshoe Bend